Leasehold/ldex-website/docs/faqs.md

 ### What happens if I send an invalid order to the DEX multisig address?

-If LDEX receives a transaction which it does not recognize, it will send the tokens back to the user minus the **base fee**.
+If LDEX receives a transaction which it does not recognize, it will send the tokens back to the user minus the `base fee`.

+### How long can limit orders stay open on LDEX?

+Limit orders on LDEX can stay open on the order book for up to 1 month before they expire.
+When an order expires, any unfilled amount will be refunded back to the maker's wallet address minus the `base fee`.

 ### How can I become an LDEX member/validator?